Hello — I'm Geoff: a scientist, engineer, and maker.

 While working on my master's degree at the University of Manitoba, I was a sessional instructor from 2013 to 2015.
 In total, I taught 7 classes, ranging in size from 30 to over 100 students.
 While course topics were determined by the department, I developed and presented my own lecture content and assignments.
 Exams were developed and graded jointly between myself and the other instructors teaching the remaining sections.
 I received excellent ratings from students during evaluations.

-I've been active in the Computer Science and robotics communities since my undergraduate career.
-My volunteer work includes organizing student events for international conferences, and contributing to committees on both local and international levels.
+I have been very active in the computer science and robotics communities.
+My volunteer work included organizing student events for international conferences, and contributing to committees on both local and international levels.

-I'm on LinkedIn, and I also maintain websites for Hypergate and SIGIL, and have a GitLab repository with some small public projects.
+I'm on LinkedIn, maintain websites for Hypergate and SIGIL, and have a GitLab repository with some small public projects.

 If you want to get in touch, email is best: geoff [dot] nagy [at] gmail [dot] com.